jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 a_j = sigmoid(\lambda(b_j - \sum_h cost^h_j))
 $$

 In the original paper, "$$-b_j$$" is explained as the cost of describing the mean and variance of capsule j.
 From the perspective of routing by agreement, I sometimes interpret "b" as a threshold in which how close the votes on $$j$$ needed to be on each other to activate $$j$$. $$b_j$$ is learned discriminatively using a cost function and the backpropagation.

-In EM routing, we use multiple iterations (default 3 iterations) to cluster the datapoints. λ is an inverse temperature parameter which increases after each EM routing iteration.
-For example, λ is first initialized to 1 at the beginning of the iterations and increment by 1 after each routing iteration.
-The exact scheme is not discussed in the paper and we should experiment different schemes during the training.
+Since we do not know the value for $$r_{ij}$$ and $$\sigma$$, we compute those values and $$a_j$$ iteratively using EM routing. λ in the equation above is an inverse temperature parameter which increases after each EM routing iteration.
+The exact schedule of the increase is not discussed in the paper and we should experiment different schemes during the training.
+In our implementation, λ is first initialized to 1 at the beginning of the iterations and then increment by 1 after each routing iteration.

 #### EM Routing

-Here is the EM-routing in computing the capsule activation as well as the mean and the variance (Gaussian model) of the parent capsule.
+The pose matrix and the activation of the output capsules are computed iteratively using EM routing.
+The basic idea is:

+1. Calculate the Gaussian models ($$\mu$$ and $$\sigma$$) of the parent capsules based on the current routing assignment $$r_{ij}$$.
+Re-compute the cost and the activation $$a_j$$ based the equations above.
+2. Re-calculate $$r_{ij}$$ based on the new Gaussian model and $$a_j$$
+3. Re-iterate step 1 and 2 by $$t$$ times (default 3)

 <div class="imgcap">
 <img src="/assets/capsule/al1.png" style="border:none;width:40%">